shawnweisfeld/dallasgivecamphandbook/docs/dev.md

 - Review your Charity’s information be familiar with their mission, and what they are expecting to get at the end of GiveCamp.
 - Review your Charities long form, and be familiar with their mission, and what they are specifically expecting to get at the end of GiveCamp.
 NOTE:  Be aware that as the PM and team work with the charity requirements might change from what was originally requested in the long form application
 - Help your PM get all tasks laid out, as much as you can get set up do beforehand.
 If you don’t, you could waste a day on it.
 Your PM should start planning 4 weeks prior to event.
 Key is to plan; the pace is fast.
 - Identify what features/user stories/behaviors are being requested.
 Try to ensure that clearly defined user roles and acceptance criteria/requirements are defined.
-Consider reviewing or creating “cheap” mockups to better communicate the need/want and potential implementation.
+Consider reviewing or creating "cheap" mockups to better communicate the need/want and potential implementation.
 - If you are new to the technology you are being asked to use, research online as much as you can beforehand, and try to find someone at GiveCamp that has experience.
 - Do a dry run of as much stuff as possible beforehand.
 If you are using a database, get the database up and running early.
 If you are using a third-party product, like WordPress, make sure you have all the required install media and any plug-ins or patches, etc.  Consider free trials to learning sites like PluralSight to get up to speed.
 - Try to honestly identify what you can accomplish from the list of prioritized needs that fit your skill set, so the PM can better estimate and communicate what most likely will be accomplished.